lucasjlgc/Blog_FullStack/README.md

 # Blog_FullStack

-## This is a little blog made in half day that includes the following tecnologies:
+## This is a little blog made in half day that includes the following technologies:

     * "body-parser": "^1.20.2",
     * "bootstrap": "^5.2.3",